The Party Crashers

 The Party Crashers is a 1958 American drama film directed by Bernard Girard and written by Bernard Girard and Dan Lundberg.
 The film stars Mark Damon, Bobby Driscoll (in his last feature film role), Connie Stevens, Frances Farmer (in her last feature film role), Doris Dowling, and Gary Gray.
 The film was released in September 1958, by Paramount Pictures.

 Plot

-Barbara Nickerson and her upper-class boyfriend Josh Bickford are surprised at friend Stan Osgood's house when Twig Webster and his ill-mannered friends crash a private party there.
+Barbara Nickerson and her upper-class boyfriend (Josh Bickford) are surprised at their friend's, Stan Osgood's, house when Twig Webster and his ill-mannered friends crash a private party there.
 Josh is appalled by Twig's behavior, but Barbara seems attracted to his animal magnetism.